themiszamani/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

 ```sh
 iadmin mkresc replResc replication
 ```
-The keyword *replication* triggers the behaviour of this ccordinating resource.
+The keyword *replication* triggers the behaviour of this cordinating resource.
 It will replicate all data ingested to the attached resources.

 **Connect the resources**
 ```sh